How to Spend 3 Days in Paris

+Only have 3 days in Paris to explore?
+This guide will help you plan the perfect itinerary.
 Paris is one of those cities that will forever be a dream travel destination for most people.
 The City of Lights is best known for its culinary, art, elite fashion, and architecture.
-There are so many things to do in Paris – have a picnic in front of the Eiffel Tower, head to a jazz club in Marais, get caught in the rain in Montmartre.
-It’s easy to wander around this romantic city and get lost in the beauty of everything that surrounds you.
-That’s why I’ve created this “First Timer’s Guide to Visiting Paris, France” to help you plan your trip to Paris.
+Whether you choose to have a picnic in front of the Eiffel Tower, head to a jazz club in Marais, or get caught in the rain in Montmartre there’s a little something for everyone to enjoy in Paris.
+So make time to wander around this romantic city and get lost in the beauty of everything that surrounds you.

 When to Visit Paris

 The weather in Paris is pretty mild all year but it’s best to visit during the fall when tourism is down and the temperatures are moderate.
 When booking your trip know that July & August are the hottest months as well as the busiest time to travel to Paris!
 We visited in early November and would recommend doing so!.